Probate & Trust Litigation Attorney

-People generally don't engage in litigation over a small estate, but instead probate and trust litigation involves large estates, which inherently are more prone to probate or trust litigation.
-When litigation ensues in regards to a will or a trust, it generally takes two forms.
-It can be a challenge to the estate planning document itself such as whether a will should be admitted to probate.
-Or, it can be a challenge with the administration of the estate such as who will serve as a personal representative or a trustee.
+People generally do not engage in litigation over a small estate, but probate and trust litigation involves large estates, which are inherently more prone to probate or trust litigation.
+When litigation ensues in regard to a will or a trust, it generally takes two forms.
+It can be a challenge to the estate planning document itself, such as whether a will should be admitted to probate.
+Or, it can be a challenge with the administration of the estate, such as who will serve as a personal representative or a trustee.

 - Claims of undue influence